apuunDTU/ECHO-Lab---test4/README.md

   }
 }
  ```

-### 3. **Add Your Project Image**
-   - Put your project image in the `Assets` folder.
-You can go to the folder assets and click upload new.
-   - Make sure to use the correct image path in your project file

 ### 4. **Add links to the lab note**: You can add links to the lab notes and change the text of the link button.